coillarach/SET09102/practicals/issues/week_3.md

 <details><summary>As a system administrator, I want to maintain reference values for roles</summary>

 **End user goal:**
-To be able to list, create, update and delete ref ce values for roles
+To be able to list, create, update and delete reference values for roles

 **End business goal:**
 To have appropriate roles available to describe a person's position in a team (e.g. 'leader', 'driver', 'medic', etc.)